-These platforms offer a low-code application development component with opportunities for organizations to quickly implement digital capabilities.
-It is the concept of citizen development; it is software that writes software, and organizations don’t need IT to do for them what they can do for themselves.
+These platforms offer a low-code application development component with opportunities for organisations to quickly implement digital capabilities.
+It is the concept of citizen development; it is software that writes software, and organisations don’t need IT to do for them what they can do for themselves.

 Intelligent business platforms also allow you to connect the old with the new, so once you develop new digital-native capabilities, you can connect them to legacy systems.
 This is the best of both worlds.
 For example, you get the analytics and reporting built in, the interfaces and integration, the data and content, the process and business rules, the security and user experience, and mobility and collaboration.
 And these are not separate development efforts.